thelogbox/thelogbox.github.com/_posts/2012-11-23-signing-an-android-app.md

 title: Signing an App

-description: Details steps on how to generate a key, digitally sign and align your android project apk
+description: Detailed steps on how to generate a key, digitally sign and align your android project apk

+tags:
+- Release
+- Signing
+- Google
+- Play

 categories:
-- android-programming
+- Android

 ---